cloudflare/workers-sdk/.changeset/tiny-shrimps-train.md

 "create-cloudflare": patch
 ---

-fix: update the main file to index.js in the c3 scheduled js template.
+fix: update the main file in the c3 scheduled js template to index.js.